Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility

 \authors{R.S.
 Weigel, A.Y.
 Shih, R. Ringuette, I. Christopher, S.M.
 Petrinec, S. Turner, R.M.
 Candey, G.K.
 Stephens, and B. Cecconi}

 \correspondingauthor{R.S.
 Weigel}{rweigel@gmu.edu}

-\begin{keypoints} \item Reproducing coordinate system transforms is difficult due to inconsistencies in definitions and implementations in software. \item Ephemerides from different providers can differ significantly, as do $Z$-axis orientations from surveyed software libraries. \item We present recommendations to improve the precision and reproducibility of these calculations and reduce effort duplication by missions. \end{keypoints}
+\begin{keypoints} \item Reproducing coordinate system transforms is difficult due to inconsistencies in definitions and implementations in software. \item Spacecraft positions from different providers can differ significantly, as do $Z$-axis orientations from surveyed software libraries. \item We present recommendations to improve reproducibility and reduce effort duplication by missions. \end{keypoints}